Eh...maybe my translations are a little off. Whatevs.

 But maybe they also give us a reason to try something new.

-Since we're celebrating Cinco de Mayo at I Heart Cooking Clubs this week, I wanted to go for something new.
+Since we're celebrating Cinco de Mayo at I Heart Cooking Clubs, I wanted to go for something new.
 Something daring.
 Like Bacon and Tomato Guacamole from Fiesta at Rick's by Rick Bayless.

 Oh.
 Yeah.
 Bacon Guacamole.